The Hofburg formed the original centre of the Habsburg court, where the Imperial family lived, worked and ruled (and ate 13-course dinners).

 (Not the only place you’ll find gold and statuary)

-Some parts now serve as visitor attractions, but others remain in use.
-The offices of the Austrian president, for example, fill part of the Leopoldine Wing.
+The offices of the Austrian president, for example, fill part of the Hofburg’s Leopoldine Wing.
 That tract dates back to the late 1600s (apparently, they’ve since upgraded the Wi-Fi).

 (Where empresses and emperors once lived)

-- The Imperial Apartments (Kaiserappartements), which take you through the rooms used by Elisabeth and her husband, Emperor Franz Joseph (1830-1916)
+The Sisi Museum examines the life and character of the iconic Empress Elisabeth (1837-1898).
+Its ticketed self-guided tour also includes access to the Imperial Apartments (Kaiserappartements), which take you through the rooms where Elisabeth and her husband Emperor Franz Joseph (1830-1916) lived.

 (Entrance to the Spanische Reitschule)

-The Hofburg also hosts the riding arena of the Spanish Riding School with the stables just over the road.
+The Hofburg also hosts the Baroque arena of the Spanish Riding School with the stables just over the road.

 The school is home to the famous Lipizzaner stallions and possesses a rich history that dates back to the 16th century.
 The entrance to the visitor centre and 18th-century arena sits opposite the Sisi Museum entrance.